alisi1989/RFMIX2-Pipeline-to-plot/README.md

 python Scripts/RFMIX2ToBed4GAP.py --prefix ../Example_Dataset/RFMIX2_Output/Mozabite --chr {1..22} --output Output_GAP/ --sort-ancestry Middle_East
 </code></pre>

+**Step 2**
-Step 2: Create the input file for GAP to visualize the global ancestry proportions.
+Create the input file for GAP to visualize the global ancestry proportions.
 The output file generated in Step 1 will serve as the input file for Step 2.
 However, there are additional options that users may wish to consider.
 These options can be accessed by typing the following command:

 python BedToGAP.py --help